The Chocolate War (film): Reception

 On a $500,000 budget, The Chocolate War grossed a mere $303,624, and is considered a box office flop.

-The film received mostly positive reviews from critics, and held a score of 85% on Rotten Tomatoes, based on 13 reviews with an average rating of 7/10.
+The film received mostly positive reviews from critics, and held a score of 77% on Rotten Tomatoes, based on 13 reviews.

 Sheila Benson, writing for The Los Angeles Times, praised the movie, calling it "a first-rate adaptation" of Robert Cormier’s "dark, cautionary tale about personal freedom" and a "haunting allegory" that "may be best remembered as the directing debut of Keith Gordon."

 Janet Maslin was critical, giving it a mixed review the movie for The New York Times, calling it "a film about schoolboys that has its own unmistakably schoolboy point of view."

 Home media

 After various VHS releases went out of print, the film was released on DVD in 2007 by MGM Home Entertainment (the owners of the MCEG/Virgin library) and 20th Century Fox Home Entertainment.
 The special features consist of: